 Penang Museums

-- Penang State Art Gallery – A good place to learn about the culture and people of Penang.
+• Penang State Art Gallery – A good place to learn about the culture and people of Penang.

-- Penang War Museum – Built as a British fort, but used as a POW camp by the Japanese during WW2.
+• Penang War Museum – Built as a British fort, but used as a POW camp by the Japanese during WW2.

 Shopping in Penang

-- Hin Bus Depot Sunday Market – If you happen to be in Penang on a Sunday, support local businesses and artists at the Hin Bus Depot.
+• Hin Bus Depot Sunday Market – If you happen to be in Penang on a Sunday, support local businesses and artists at the Hin Bus Depot

-- Gama Department Store – Visit the Malaysian Gama Department Store for a look at everyday shopping.
+• Gama Department Store – Visit the Malaysian Gama Department Store for a look at everyday shopping.

-This Penang Travel Map includes all of the attractions and restaurants featured in our itinerary for Penang.
-Zoom into the map (using the + in the lower left corner) and click on the markers for detailed information.
-You will also find the numbered sights that correspond to our Self Guided Penang Walking Tour on the Penang Map.
+This map includes all of the attractions and restaurants featured in our itinerary for Penang.
+You will also find the numbered sights from our Self Guided Penang Walking Tour.
+Use this Google Map for an online version of our Penang tourist attractions map below.

-Additional Penang Suggested Itineraries
+Penang Sample Itineraries

 Penang Half Day Trip

 Visitors with only a half day in Penang will be challenged with creating a succinct trip plan.
 However, it is possible to see a lot of the city in a short time!

 On a DIY half day trip to Penang, we recommend using our outlined Self-Guided Tour to the top sights in George Town.

-Alternatively, visitors can book a Penang City Half Day Tour that highlights the best city sights – like this one!
+Alternatively, book a Penang City Half Day Tour that highlights the best city sights – like this one!

 Penang Itinerary 1 Day

-End your Penang one-day trip by feasting on local Penang food specialties from street vendors or at top-rated restaurants.
+End your Penang one-day trip by feasting on local food specialties from street vendors or at top-rated restaurants.

-Penang Itinerary 2 Days
+2 Day Penang Itinerary

 Penang Itinerary 3 Days